mariolizanac/Linaro-O.S.-for-Zybo/README.md

 cp u-boot ../sd_boot/u-boot.elf
 ~~~

-### 2. Compile the linux Kernel ###
+### 2. Compiling the linux Kernel ###

-Now we are going to compile the linux kernel and for that we need the repository below:
+Now we are going to compile the linux kernel and for that we need the repository below, master-next brach:
 ~~~bash
 git clone -b master-next https://github.com/DigilentInc/Linux-Digilent-Dev.git
 ~~~